Staff

 Marni works as a garden educator with Tilth Alliance.
 She manages the adult education program, teaches gardening classes, and cares for the Good Shepherd Center Learning Garden, along with our community volunteers.

 For over a decade, Marni has worked as a farmer, a gardener, and an environmental educator – spending time with plants and people outside is what brings her joy.
-In her free time, you can find her birding, cooking, playing with clay, and adventuring with her partner and pup.
+In her free time, you can find her birding, cooking, crafting, and adventuring with her partner and pup.

 Executive Director